 To promote personal holiness, sanctification and the perfection of the Christian virtues through prayer, word and works.

 To advance holiness by being an apostolate and the centre for the promotion, establishment and maintenance of round the clock or partial Perpetual Eucharistic Adoration in Canada.
-Our mission is to fulfill Saint Pope John Paul II’s great desire for "the establishment of perpetual Eucharistic adoration in all parishes and Christian communities.”
-Our project is also known as Eucharistic Adoration Canada.

 To advance education and the Catholic religion, to relieve spiritual poverty and to develop spiritual strength through prayer, the sacraments, catechesis, evangelization and materials that are faithful to the true teachings and tenets of Jesus Christ and the authentic Catholic Faith.

 The universal call to holiness and apostolate is a teaching of the Catholic Church that all people are called to be holy - “Be ye therefore perfect, as also thy Heavenly Father is perfect.”
 (Matt 5:48).
 “God is Love.”
 1 Jn 4:8.
 We are called to love God above all things and with all our hearts, souls, mind and strengths and to love our neighbour as ourselves.
 Holiness or sanctity is a “program for all times”.
 “All pastoral initiatives have to be set in relation to holiness as this has to be the topmost priority of the Church”.
 “Training in holiness calls for a Christian life distinguished above all in the art of prayer” (Pope Saint John Paul II).